Map potential store locations

 First, you'll locate and symbolize competing home improvement centers (even if they don't have the same environmental emphasis as LITGL).

 - If necessary, open your project in Business Analyst.

-- On the ribbon, click Create Maps and choose Business and Facilities Search.
+- On the ribbon, click Create Maps and choose Points of Interest Search.

 - For Choose a category or enter a business name, type home improvement.
 Click Go.

 Businesses that match your search are added to the map as orange circles.
 A Legend window also appears.
-The Business and Facilities Search pane updates with options to refine your results.
+The Points of Interest Search pane updates with options to refine your results.